 What are the warning signs that I should get help?

 It's important that at the onset of symptoms, take into account the date they started.
 Monitor and write down your symptoms.
 Be as descriptive as possible, so you can observe how the symptoms evolve.
 If you start experiencing worsening or high-grade fever above 102 degrees, or develop worsening body aches or chills or sweats, that would indicate the illnesses is becoming more severe.

 Worsening lower respiratory tract symptoms include difficulty breathing, difficulty doing basic tasks around the house without huffing and puffing, getting winded easily, chest pain, nausea accompanied with vomiting and persistent, loose stools.
 Also, any changes in your mental status, like becoming confused or lethargic.

-Call 911 immediately or call ahead to your local emergency facility if someone is showing any of these signs:
+Call 911 immediately or seek help if someone is showing any of these signs:

 - Trouble breathing.

 - Persistent pain or pressure in the chest.